mo9239/data-scrapping-project/README.md

 ### Documentation: Data Scraping, Parsing, and Storage Process

 ## 1. Overview
-This document describes the process of scraping `.txt` files and binary files, extracting/parsing relevant data, storing the parsed data in a database, and further processing it.
+This document describes the processes carried out in this project: scraping txt files and binary files, extracting/parsing relevant data, storing the parsed data in a database, and further processing it.
 The entire workflow is automated to run daily during off-peak hours using a scheduling mechanism.

 ## 2. Process Flow
 The data pipeline consists of the following stages: